Classic Macaroni Salad Recipe

 Ingredients for Macaroni Salad

 - Red Bell Peppers – We like to use red bell peppers for their subtle sweetness.
 If you can’t get your hands on them, any other color will do.
+Don’t like bell peppers?
+No problem – see the substitutions below.

 - Red Onion – Red onion works best for its pop of color and strong flavor.
+You can also use green onions or chives instead.

-- Hardboiled Eggs – You can snag premade hard-boiled eggs or whip up your own using my guide on perfect-boiled eggs.
+- Hardboiled Eggs – You can snag premade hard-boiled eggs or whip up your own using my guide on perfect boiled eggs.

-The Best Dressing for Macaroni Salad
+The Best Macaroni Salad Dressing

 - Apple Cider Vinegar – Apple cider vinegar adds just the right amount of tang to cut through the fat of the mayo.
+You could substitute half of the vinegar with pickle juice for extra tanginess.
+If you substitute with white vinegar, you may need to add a little sugar to balance the acidity.

 - Salt & Pepper – Finish the pasta salad with as much or as little salt and pepper as suits you!